 In the News

-Staff and Board Members of the Center are quoted periodically by print media and appear in TV and radio programs dealing with Cuba.
-Opinion articles written at the Center have appeared in The Wall Street Journal, The Washington Times, The Chicago Tribune, The San Diego Union, etc. The Center responds to media queries on a regular basis.
+Staff and Board Members of the Center are often quoted and appear in TV and radio programs dealing with issues related to Cuba.
+Since its founding, many articles written by our Board Members and Center staff have been published in The Wall Street Journal, The Washington Times, The Chicago Tribune, The San Diego Union, The New York Times, The Miami Herald, The Ft.
+Lauderdale Sun Sentinel, The Washington Post, and others.
+The Center responds to media queries on a regular basis.

-The Center sponsors an informal Congressional staff policy dinner group.
 The Center distributes on a timely basis reports and information about the Cuban situation to Senators, Congressmen and their staffs.
-With the cooperation of Members of Congress, the Center has sponsored briefings, films, policy luncheons, a photo exhibit, a concert with award winning Cuban artist Paquito D’Rivero and other events on Capitol Hill.
+With the cooperation of Members of Congress, the Center has sponsored briefings, films, policy luncheons, photo exhibits, concerts, and other events on Capitol Hill.

-Research Council: Sergio Diaz-Briquets * Mark Falcoff (American Enterprise Institute) * Edward González (RAND) * Irving Louis Horowitz (Rutgers University) * Enrico Mario Santí (University of Kentucky, Lexington) * Eusebio Mujal-León (Georgetown University) * Jaime Suchlicki (University of Miami)
+Research Council: Professor Graciella Cruz Taura (Florida Atlantic University) * Professor Dr. Sergio Diaz-Briquets * Professor Carlos Eire (Yale University) * Dr. Mark Falcoff (American Enterprise Institute-Emeritus) * Professor Edward González (UCLA-Emeritus and RAND) * Professor Alexander Guerrero (NYU) * Professor Eusebio Mujal-León (Georgetown University) * Dr. Joaquin P. Pujol * Dr. Jorge Sanguinetty (Devtech Systems) * Professor Enrico Mario Santí (University of Kentucky, Lexington) * Professor Jaime Suchlicki (University of Miami)